cbl-dart/cbl-dart/packages/cbl_dart/README.md

    }
    ```

-   Note that `init` downloads the needed native libraries, if they have not
+   Note that `init` downloads the needed native libraries if they have not
    already been cached.
-See the documentation for `CouchbaseLiteDart.init` more
+See the documentation for `CouchbaseLiteDart.init` for
-   information.
+   more information.

    > ⚖️ You need to comply with the Couchbase licensing terms of the edition of
    > Couchbase Lite you select.